MySQL Index: Usage, Management & Troubleshooting

 );

-The command creates a table named example, populates it with 4 columns, and adds indexes for column 2 and column 3.
+The command creates a table named example, populates it with four columns, and adds indexes for column 2 and column 3.
+The CREATE INDEX statement is not separate because it's integrated into the CREATE TABLE command using the INDEX clause.

-You should see an index for PRIMARY, COL2, and COL3.
-Even though PRIMARY wasn’t specified, MySQL automatically created an index for the primary key.
+The output shows an index for PRIMARY, col2, and col3.
+Even though PRIMARY was not specified, MySQL automatically created an index for the primary key.
+The output shows:

 Note: An index cannot be used to create a primary key.
 However, when a table is created with a primary key, MySQL creates an index called PRIMARY for the primary key values in that same table.
 This is also called a clustered index.